7 year warranty.

 This is why a standing desk can be a great tool for sciatica, as the alternation between sitting and standing naturally helps you to reduce the pressure.

 Shop our wide selection of standing desks here, including corner, manual and premium standing desks.
+And if you have any questions about our desks, please feel free to get in touch with our experts.

 2. They Help Improve Your Posture